noreplystandardprints-sketch/chat-website-pt2/README.md

 ## License

-MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 See `LICENSE` for the full text.

+In short: you may share and adapt the material for non-commercial purposes, provided you give appropriate credit (attribution) to the author.